Silence of the Tides is a cinematic portrait of the largest tidal wetlands in the world, the Wadden Sea.

 the world’s largest, and most varied, uninterrupted intertidal area, extending along the coasts of the Netherlands, Germany and Denmark.

-The driving force of the film is the breathing of the Wadden.
-The inhaling and exhaling of the tides.
-It’s a film of cycles involving the rolling life of flora and fauna, and it’s a film of contrast involving the four seasons, life and death, storm and silence, the masses and the individual.
-All set against a backdrop of sky, water, wind, mist and constantly changing light.
+The film plays witness to the rough, yet fragile relationship between man and nature as it pulsates with the inhaling and exhaling of the tides.
+It’s a hypnotizing large screen look into the cycles and contrasts of the seasons: life and death, storm and silence, the masses and the individual.
+All set against a larger than life backdrop of sky, water, wind, mist and constantly changing light.